jspickard/MSSE695-2022FAL8W2/README.md

 # Fedora 37 Server x86_64
 ip a    # ping from test computer (i.e.: Windows 10 command prompt "ping 192.168.238.131")
 ```
-3.  (if there are port restrictions, allow 8081 at a minimum).
+3. If the server has port restrictions, allow 8081 at a minimum.
 4. Docker and Docker-Compose is installed.
 ```shell
 # Ubuntu Server 18.04.6 LTS 64-bit